solidjs-community/solid-primitives/packages/static-store/README.md

 ## `createStaticStore`

-A shallowly wrapped reactive store object.
-It behaves similarly to the createStore, but with limited features to keep it simple.
-Designed to be used for reactive objects with static keys, but dynamic values, like reactive Event State, location, etc.
+Creates read-only object that is shallowly reactive — only reactive on its first level and for the enumerable properties specified in the initial value — and a setter.
+It behaves similarly to createStore, but with limited features to keep it simple and performant.
+Designed to be used for reactive objects with static keys and dynamic values, like reactive Event State, location, etc.

 ### How to use it